 - Daily Folders – Use daily folders to communicate with parents.
 Each day, write a note to parents with the behaviors you’ve noticed, including both the good and the bad.
 Parents can also write back to you, keeping you informed of any personal issues that you should be aware of.

 A strong classroom management strategy is important for your students and for you, which is why this list of ideas is vital.
-Not only will classroom management help keep your students behaving, it will also keep them on-task and learning, a goal every teacher has!
+Not only will a positive classroom environment and classroom management help keep your learners make better choices and decrease misbehavior, it will also keep them on-task and learning, a goal every effective teacher has!

 FREE Classroom Reward Coupons